Francine Maté — Choirmaster

 We have a number of works in our “repertoire” which we repeat from time to time during the year, but we are always working on at least one new and challenging piece to add to our repertoire.

-If you are interested in joining the choir, please see Francine Maté, the Reverend Rick Miles, or any choir member.
+If you are interested in joining the choir, please see Francine Maté, the Rector, or any choir member.